Catherine Kamau

-Catherine Kamau (born February 3, 1987) is a Kenyan actress, popularly known as "Celina" (or "Selina") and "Kate Actress".
+Catherine Njoki Kamau (born 3 February 1987) is a Kenyan actress also known as Kate Actress.
+She gained national recognition for her portrayal of Celina (also spelled Selina) in the Citizen TV drama Mother in‑Law, joining the cast in 2006 as a dancer and receptionist before becoming Charlie's wife and Olive's stepmother.

-She came into the limelight for her role in the Citizen TV show, Mother In-Law where she played Celina.
-She has also featured in other films such as Sue na Jonie, Nafsi, Plan B, and Disconnect.
+Early life

+Kamau was born on 3 February 1987 in Nyahururu, Kenya.

-Catherine attended Chogoria High School where she joined the drama club and became well known for her talent, before moving to Loreto Convent Msongari where she won the 'Miss Loreto' Award.
+She attended Chogoria High School where she joined the drama club and was recognised for her talent, before moving to Loreto Convent Msongari, where she won the Miss Loreto Award.

-She has a Diploma in Communications, majoring in public relations from Kenya College of Communication and Technology which was upgraded to MultiMedia University of Kenya.
+Kamau holds a diploma in communications with a major in public relations from Kenya College of Communication and Technology, which later became MultiMedia University of Kenya.

-Catherine Kamau is the brand ambassador for Harpic Kenya and the Nice and Lovely Petroleum Jelly.

-She was married to Phiipl Karanja but are divorced as of 19 September 2023.

 Career

-Catherine played the role of Selina (or Celina) the wife of Charlie (Patrick Oketch) on the Citizen TV drama series Mother-in-Law which began in 2006.
-She then left the show for the Swahili language TV series Sue Na Jonnie, in which she played the role of Sue.
+Kamau portrayed Celina, the wife of Charlie (played by Patrick Oketch) in the Citizen TV drama series Mother-in-Law, which began airing in 2006.
+She later left the show to star as Sue in the Swahili language TV series Sue Na Jonnie.